bramyeon/Diffusion-Project-3DVolume/README.md

 <br>

-Refer to our report for implementation details and reproduction instructions.
+Refer to our report for details on the implementation and reproduction instructions.
 The PVD-Vox in this branch is implemented by Bryan.
-The UNet3Diff in the `haun` branch is implemented by Haun and Seokyoung.
+The UNet3Diff (not reported) in the `haun` branch is implemented by Haun and Seokyoung.

 <br>
 <br>